swiftlang/swift-evolution/proposals/nnnn-actors.md

 #### Closures and local functions

-The restrictions on only allowing access to (non-`async`) actor-isolated declarations on `self` only work so long as we can ensure that the code in which `self` is valid is executing non-concurrently on the actor.
-For methods on the actor class, this is established by the rules described above: `async` function calls are serialized via the actor's queue, and non-`async` calls are only allowed when we know that we are already executing (non-concurrently) on the actor.
+The restrictions on only allowing asynchronous access to actor-isolated declarations on `self` only work so long as we can ensure that the code in which `self` is valid is executing non-concurrently on the actor.
+For methods on the actor class, this is established by the rules described above: asynchronous function calls are serialized via the actor's queue, and non-`async` calls are only allowed when we know that we are already executing (non-concurrently) on the actor.

 However, `self` can also be captured by closures and local functions.
 Should those closures and local functions have access to actor-isolated state on the captured `self`?
 Consider an example where we want to close out a bank account and distribute the balance amongst a set of accounts: